 His understanding of the legal and medical issues is focused upon providing clear and unequivocal advice with risks and benefits carefully balanced.
 The majority of cases settle at either JSM or Mediation and he seeks resolution where it is in the best interest of his client, but otherwise is not afraid to proceed to trial.

-The cases provided are a snapshot of the preceding year.
+The cases provided are a snapshot.

 F v D – Instructed by Claimant (ongoing) – circa £2 million.